 Probably the most common profession that uses the digital recorder is the legal profession.
 Lawyers dictate correspondence and documents for their paralegals or secretaries to type up.

-If you want to purchase a digital recorder, they are readily available at most department stores, or here (aff. link).
+If you want to purchase a digital recorder, they are readily available at most department stores.

 Look the number ONE tool every good writer needs is their own library.
 As a writer you will also be a reader and the more you read the better your writing will become.
-I now have in excess of 1,000 books in my collection and growing.
+I now have at least 1,000 books and my collection is growing.
 My library includes all types of fiction, non-fiction, memoir and even magazines.

 Well the more varied your reading, the more refined your own writing technique will become.
 Further, you gain a solid understanding of what technique is appropriate for the type of material and audience you are writing for.

-For example, my writing style for online articles will be more conversational and personal than for a book proposal I am submitting to a publisher.
-To be a really great writer you must be able to be flexible in the writing style you use.
+For example, my writing style for online articles is more conversational and personal than the style I use for a book proposal I am submitting to a publisher.
+To be a really great writer you must be able to be flexible in your writing.
 Great writers are not born, they create themselves through practice.